 4. Challenging and supporting change delivery: good cop / bad cop

 Providing both of these elements from one function may sound counter-intuitive but in our experience is hugely valuable.
-Providing value to projects – in the form of advice on how best to resolve resource or delivery conflicts, on how to escalate issues in the right way to minimize adverse reactions or on how to connect to other parts of the organization – is how a good function should be delivering for project teams.
+Providing value to projects – in the form of advice on how best to resolve resource or delivery conflicts, on how to escalate issues in the right way to minimise adverse reactions or on how to connect to other parts of the organisation – is how a good function should be delivering for project teams.
 This helps 'open the door' to projects accepting as a matter of course that a good portfolio function should provide ongoing constructive challenge on status ('is everything really all green?!'), and on plans, benefits and costs.

 5. Transparency and control: what senior management need above all else

 It’s relatively easy to provide a veneer of control over how a portfolio of change initiatives is being delivered: pages of status reports with healthy looking traffic lights, detailed plan after plan, and status meetings galore.